wazuh/wazuh-documentation/source/deployment-options/index.rst

 Deployment alternatives
 =======================

 You can deploy Wazuh to your environments using multiple deployment options.
-These alternatives are complementary to the standard deployment types that you can find in the :ref:`Installation guide <installation_guide>`.
+These alternatives complement to the standard deployment types that you can find in the :ref:`Installation guide <installation_guide>`.

 **Ready-to-use machines:**

-- :ref:`Virtual Machine (OVA) <virtual_machine>`: Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using VirtualBox or other OVA compatible virtualization systems.
+- :ref:`Virtual Machine (OVA) <virtual_machine>`: Wazuh provides a pre-built virtual machine image (OVA) that you can directly import using `VirtualBox <https://www.virtualbox.org/>`_ or other OVA compatible virtualization systems.

 - :ref:`Amazon Machine Images (AMI) <amazon-machine-images>`: This is a pre-built Amazon Machine Image (AMI) you can directly launch on an AWS cloud instance.